Callum Guy

-Callum Anthony Guy (born 25 November 1996) is an English professional footballer who last played as a midfielder for club Carlisle United.
+Callum Anthony Guy (born 25 November 1996) is an English professional footballer who plays as a midfielder.

 Guy started his career at Derby County before playing on loan at Port Vale during the 2016–17 season and joined Bradford City on loan in January 2018.
 In August 2018, he joined Blackpool in a deal made permanent in January 2019.
 He left Blackpool for Carlisle United in January 2020.
 He was voted the club's Player of the Year after picking up 14 assists in the 2020–21 season, at which point he was named as club captain.
 He helped Carlisle to win the EFL League Two play-offs in 2023 and made 179 appearances in all competitions over a five-year stay.
+He then went into non-League football with Notts Olympic.

 Career

 Derby County

 Guy came through the Derby County youth team from the age of nine to turn professional at the club in February 2015.
 He played all three Group Stage games for the under-23 team in the EFL Trophy during the 2016–17 season.
 He joined EFL League One club Port Vale on a half-season loan on 11 January 2017.
 Nine days later he was named as man of the match on his first-team debut for Port Vale in a 2–2 draw with Bury at Vale Park; his performance also saw him named in the Football League Paper's Team of the Week.
 Manager Michael Brown said, "I thought he mixed his game up well - short and long passes, broke it up, forward runs, wanting to do well".
 He was again named as Vale's man of the match after a shortage of defenders saw him play at right-back in a 2–1 home defeat to Bradford City on 25 February.
 However, he picked up a hamstring injury in mid-March, and was ruled out for the rest of the season.

 Guy made his Derby debut on 12 September 2017, in a 3–2 defeat at Barnsley in the EFL Cup.
 On 12 January 2018, he returned to League One on loan at Bradford City on loan until the end of the 2017–18 season.
 "Bantams" boss Stuart McCall said that "[he will] give us a little bit extra depth.
 He is hungry enough, however, to want to push himself into the starting XI".
 It took until his tenth appearance for Bradford for him to be on the winning side, when he was named as man of the match during a 1–0 victory over Gillingham.